jan-bogaerts/mark/src/markdownCode.md

   - set currently selected line, input: line-index.
       - if the new value is different from the current selected line index:
         - get the object at the line-index position found on the fragmentsIndex array of the line-parser service.
+          - if undefined was found, try again with `lineIndex - 1`.
+(This is because when adding an empty line at the end, no text-fragment index is kept for as long as the line remains empty)
         - If this object differs from currently selected text-fragment, then store the object as the new currently selected text-fragment and trigger the 'change' event for all the registered event handlers, passing the text-fragment as event data.
   - clear:
     - set activeFragment & currentLine to null